exakat/exakat/docs/Rules.rst

 As much as possible, it is recommended to use explicit values in those methods, so as to prevent from being surprise at a future PHP evolution.

-This analyzer tend to report a lot of false positives, including usage of `count() <http://www.php.net/count>`_.
+This analyzer tend to report a lot of false positives, including usage of `'count() <http://www.php.net/count>`_.
 Count() indeed has a second argument for recursive counts, and a default value.
 This may be ignored safely.

 +--------------+--------------------------------+
 | Command Line | Functions/UsesDefaultArguments |
 +--------------+--------------------------------+
 | Analyzers    | :ref:`Analyze`                 |
 +--------------+--------------------------------+

 .. _using-$this-outside-a-class: